 Be in the Know Zambia

-A story-driven mobile app co-created with young people in Zambia, to increase condom-related knowledge, communication about sexual health, and support healthier choices
+This story-driven mobile app was co-created with young people in Zambia, with a research component to understand its impact on condom-related knowledge and communication about sexual health

-A story-driven mobile app co-created with young people in Zambia, to increase condom-related knowledge, communication about sexual health, and support healthier choices
+This story-driven mobile app was co-created with young people in Zambia, with a research component to understand its impact on condom-related knowledge and communication about sexual health

 Avert developed Be in the Know Zambia as part of a research project in partnership with CIDRZ (Centre for Infectious Disease Research in Zambia) to understand the potential impact of digital communications on young people’s knowledge and confidence on sexual health.